-- The NI IOS increased by 0.9% over the quarter, by 2.8% over the year and by 2.2% on a rolling four quarter basis. - The NI IOS is now at the highest point in ten years and is 2.3% lower than the highest point (Quarter 4 2006) since the series began. - The quarterly increase in the NI IOS has been driven solely by a 1.0% increase in the wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector, as the other three sectors all decreased. - The annual increase in the NI IOS has been driven by increases in the wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service (3.8%); transport, storage, information and communications (4.7%); and the business services and finance (1.1%) sectors.
+- The NI IOS decreased by 0.4% over the quarter, but increased by 0.7% over the year and by 1.9% on a rolling four quarter basis. - The NI IOS has fallen from the highest point in ten years (Quarter 4 2018) and is 2.8% lower than the highest point (Quarter 4 2006) since the series began. - The quarterly decrease in the NI IOS has been driven by decreases in the wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service (1.0%) and transport, storage, information and communications (2.2%) sectors. - The annual increase in the NI IOS has been driven by increases in the business services and finance (3.1%), other services (2.8%) and transport, storage, information and communications (0.1%) sectors.